 Include More Veggies Into Your Daily Diet

-Add more veggies into your diet to help cleanse your system post-holiday binge.
+Add more veggies into your diet to help cleanse your system.
 Easier said than done, but veggies don’t have to be boring or difficult to make!
 For instance, artichokes are low-fat veggies rich in fiber, protein, and antioxidants.
 They're known for lowering "bad" cholesterol and boosting "good" cholesterol levels, regulating blood pressure, improving liver function and digestive health, reducing cancer risks, and easing symptoms of digestive discomfort.2 Steam, roast, grill, or broil them to add variety to your diet.

 Beets are low in calories but rich in fiber, which makes them ideal for controlling digestive health.3 Just one cup of beetroot holds about 3.4 grams of fiber—a fantastic amount of fiber for meeting your overall daily recommended amount.4 Beets can aid in weight loss and go well with salad or when made as beetroot dip.3 You can even add beet powder to smoothies to easily get those nutrients in.

-Broccoli is another vegetable to add to your post-holiday binge diet.
+Broccoli is another vegetable to add to your post-indulgence diet.
 It is rich in fiber and protein, and it is also packed full of antioxidants.
 Studies have also shown broccoli to reduce inflammation in the gut and restore balance to the gut microbiome during a detox.5 Broccoli is delicious when roasted with olive oil or sautéed with garlic.

 Amp Up Your Exercise

-While indulging is fun during the holidays, start off the new year by looking at exercise as your new treat for yourself!
 Getting into an everyday routine with exercise at its core is essential for both the body and spirit.
 Take it slow but steady with small changes in increments as you work up toward your ultimate goal.
 Set mini-goals you can reach within a month or so instead of pressing yourself to lose a bunch of weight all at once and risk burning out.6

 One of the best things you can do for yourself is to create your own home gym.
 Get yourself sweating at home with these five simple tips.